• Welcome!

 · Incident form – this doesn’t need to be a specific form and a lot of childminders use their accident / injury form as a dual purpose way of recording accidents and incidents.
 However, you can write something of your own if you prefer;

-· Medication factsheet from Ofsted – document number 080290 – clarifies a lot of the open ended bits of the EYFS and Childcare Register requirements.
-All medication forms must be signed before you give medication stating when the child last had the medication so you do not overdose and after you have given medication to confirm the child’s family knows it has been given.
+· Medication - the EYFS is clear that all medication forms must be signed before you give medication stating when the child last had the medication so you do not overdose and after you have given medication to confirm the child’s family knows it has been given.
 The form needs to be signed by someone with parental responsibility for or legal contact with the child.

 Note - files that are not normally inspected by Ofsted include -